We appreciate there are times when circumstances beyond your control can make it difficult to meet all your financial commitments.

 - Post: Customer Care Unit, PO Box 219, Parramatta NSW 2124

 Once we’ve received your application, we’ll get back to you.

 Sometimes you may need extra help to get through a difficult time.
-For free, confidential, independent financial advice visit Financial Counselling Australia or call the national financial counselling hotline on 1800 007 007.Financial hardship provisions in the Code of Practice
+For free, confidential, independent financial advice visit Financial Counselling Australia or call the National Debt Helpline on 1800 007 007.Financial hardship provisions in the Code of Practice